Producing Children’s Television in the On Demand Age (Book)

 Children’s television is undergoing rapid change.
-New streaming services like Netflix and YouTube compete for attention with established players like the BBC and Disney.
-Drawing on extended interviews with leading screen industry figures, Potter examines reveal how creative practices, funding models and production norms in children’s television adapted to television’s distribution revolution.
+New streaming services like Netflix and YouTube compete with established players like the BBC and Disney.
+Using interviews with leading screen industry figures, the book examines how practices, funding and production in children’s television are adapting to TV's distribution revolution.11 b/w illus.

 Anna Potter is an Associate Professor of Creative Industries, and Deputy Head of School (Research) at the University of the Sunshine Coast in Australia.
 She is the author of Creativity, Culture and Commerce: Producing Children’s Television with Public Value.